Seconb/Roblox-Colorbot/README.md

 - Windows 10/11 Only!

 - Download the Source code, then extract it to a folder.
-Run firstinstall.bat as admin, then run secondinstall.bat as admin.
+Run firstinstall.bat and secondinstall.bat in that order as admin.
+If you already have Python 3.7+ installed and added to PATH then skip firstinstall.bat and only use secondinstall.bat.

 - Enable "Enemy Color Outlines" in Arsenal settings